Two-day National Park walks

 This section of the page features an image gallery, so if you're using a screen reader you may wish to jump to the main content.

 Did you know that 40 per cent of the land we look after can be found in a National Park?
-To help you explore it, we've chosen five National Parks to discover on foot over two days - Exmoor, the Lake District, Snowdonia, the Peak District and the South Downs.
+To help you explore it, we've chosen five National Parks to discover on foot over two days - Exmoor, the Lake District, the Peak District, Snowdonia and the South Downs.

 The walks have been written by environment and travel journalist Mark Rowe.
 All five walking routes have been walked personally by Mark and put together with local knowledge from our rangers who are passionate about the landscapes in their care.

 These lengthy hikes are aimed at the more ambitious walker.
 They are designed for you to dip in and out of as you please over two days or more.
-But we’ve got lots of short, easy-to-follow walks.
+For the less experienced walker, we’ve also got lots of short, easy-to-follow walks – find your ideal route on our walking trails map.

 Our two-day walks